Martin Dumollard: Jeanne-Marie Bourgeois

 Dumollard used the same tactic on October 30, 1855.
 He approached 22-year-old La Chapelle-Thècle native Jeanne-Marie Bourgeois in Lyon, and offered her a nice place in Trévoux.
 The young woman was convinced and they hit the road the following day.
 Increasingly suspicious and worried about the journey, she left Dumollard's company and ran towards the first farm she saw.
 She was found in Polletins field close to the ancient monastery of Polletins in Mionnay.
-Benoît Berthelier, the farmer who came upon her, immediately made the link with the murder of Marie Baday, discovered in the forest of Montaverne in February of that year.
-In March–April 1856, Ms. Bourgeois was questioned by Judge Genod in the context of the "Marie Baday case".
+Benoît Berthelier, the farmer who came upon her, immediately linked with the murder of Marie Baday, discovered in the forest of Montaverne in February of that year.
+In March–April 1856, Mlle Bourgeois was questioned by Judge Genod in the context of the "Marie Baday case".
 At that time, Jacques Verger was incarcerated; Genod therefore organized a confrontation.
 The woman's testimony helped clear him as she did not recognize the man.